MD

 To my room up in the trees.

-The landlord and the Ex did gear
+The landlord and the Ex did jeer

 Your Sci Fi passion they debunked